 Master of Science in Negotiation and Conflict Resolution

 Columbia University’s Master of Science in Negotiation and Conflict Resolution prepares students to analyze the root causes and dynamics of conflict and to transform disputes through reasoned and resourceful interventions.
-For the part-time option, students take their classes on Columbia’s New York City campus.
-The program takes 6-7 terms to complete, and fall or spring entry is available.
+The part-time program is available in two modalities: on-campus* and hybrid option.
+On-campus part-time students take their classes on Columbia’s New York City campus.
+This modality takes 6-7 terms to complete, and fall or spring entry is available.

 At a Glance